 Lacey currently works as Music Director at Church of the Apostles, where she has the joy of designing worship with the community, directing the music as well as writing and recording original music and re-imagined ancient chant and hymns for worship.

 Born and raised in Washington state, Lacey is passionate about the Northwest and loves spending time in nature whenever she can.

 Lacy Clark Ellman has been a COTA member since 2014 and joins us as our first staff member devoted to our growing Kids and Families Ministry.
-She has a Master of Arts in Theology and Culture and is currently completing a Doctor of Ministry degree with an emphasis in Transforming Spirituality at Seattle University.
+She has a Master of Arts in Theology and Culture and a Doctor of Ministry with an emphasis in transforming spirituality.
 As a spiritual director, spiritual formation educator, and parent to a young child, her vocational interests intersect in this role as she seeks to help foster the spiritual formation of children at COTA.

 Along with her expertise in spiritual formation and practice, she brings her love for the Christian contemplative tradition to the role and seeks to provide programming that is focused less on dogma and orthodoxy and more on cultivating curiosity, embracing mystery, and exploring what it really means to love God and neighbor.
 As the Ministry Coordinator for Kids and Families, her focus extends to supporting spiritual formation in the home as well for children and parents alike, and she enjoys providing recommendations and resources that help families engage in the invitations of the liturgical seasons at home as well as broaden their experience of the sacred and their images of God.